ronalking182/Kingscode/posts/how-to-create-dark-mode-in-react.md

 Dark/light settings will be determined in the following order of importance when the application loads:

-1. User’s previous toggle setting
+1.User’s previous toggle setting

-2. Use’s browser preference
+2.Use’s browser preference

-3. Light mode
+3.Light mode

 &nbsp;